 But don’t feel discouraged, you’ll find your workflow, and there’s no better way to realistically blog than monetize your content.
 Leave affiliate links in your blog posts and your Youtube videos’ description box, or send it to friends!
 APPLY HERE or I can certainly refer you, so definitely reach out to me!

-Rakuten: Besides rewardStyle where I can be able to generate affiliate links, use my own links, and earn cash back, I can be able to get better cashback option from some stores using Rakuten or referring people to SIGN UP HERE!
+Rakuten: Besides rewardStyle where I can be able to generate affiliate links, use my own links, and earn cash back, I can be able to get better cashback options from some stores using Rakuten or referring people to SIGN UP HERE!

 Amazon has recently launched its own influencer marketing program, and I get accepted right away.
 Here is my Amazon storefront: www.amazon.com/shop/antrieu – Even though I don’t care so much about the fashion there, I can still link home products and unique finds!
 It’s nice because everyone shops on Amazon these days.
 So definitely jump in now and GET STARTED HERE!